umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/README.md

 ![Umbraco Management API Authorize Button](../images/management-api-swagger-authorize-button.png)

-Then a popup will appear with some setup information and login form for authorization:
+Then a popup will appear with some setup information and a login form for authorization:

 ![Umbraco Management API Authorize Login](../images/management-api-swagger-authorize-instructions.png)